 He grew very angry and insisted I pick it up.
 Finally, I picked him up and gave him a good beating.
 He screamed terribly and cried, “Stop, stop!
 I will tell you where the king’s daughters are!”

-There were thousands like him, he said, living underground, and they could help me.
+He said there were thousands of wee people like him living underground, and they could help me.
 He led me to a deep, dry well, and said they were down there.
 Then he warned me not to trust my brothers.
 If I wanted to free the princesses, I would have to do it alone.